 Stop the tape.

-Now that that was the segment that people have seen where he just lost it.
+Now, that was the segment that people have seen where he just lost it.

 Something else I noticed, I'm sure some of you did too.

-Somebody needs and I'm serious.
+Somebody needs, and I'm serious.

 We're talking about a former president.

-I some people actually thought Clinton was wearing white socks in the email.
+Some people actually thought Clinton was wearing white socks in the email.

-He's wearing black socks are just too short.
+He's wearing black socks.

 Who knows who he thought was in the audience?

-Uh but that this this was the portion where he just lost it.
+But this was the portion where he just lost it.

 He really believes this stuff, folks.

-Uh he came so close, and the country owes him a debt of gratitude, and he doesn't understand.
+He came so close, and the country owes him a debt of gratitude, and he doesn't understand.

-Stop what you're doing.
+HR, stop what you're doing.

-Well you go when we go to the phones, I want to start with line five.
+When we go to the phones, I want to start with line five.

 Just got a little bit more to do here, folks.